-Efforts are currently directed towards targets involved in neurodegenerative pathways responsible for Selective Neuronal Vulnerability of sensitive nuclei in brain in these disorders.
-Through these investigations, My team and I are aiming to understand the processes leading to the functional and behavioral malfunction in these disorders and develop therapeutics for these disorders.
-The ultimate goal is to accelerate the translation of these experimental discoveries into novel therapeutic approaches, to improve the quality of life for patients with brain disorders.
+Dr. Shamloo’s efforts and research are currently directed towards the neurodegenerative pathways responsible for Selective Neuronal Vulnerability of sensitive brain nuclei in the aforementioned disorders.
+Through these investigations, his aim is to understand the processes leading to the functional and behavioral malfunction in these neurological disorders, and to subsequently develop novel therapeutics to treat them.
+Long term, Dr. Shamloo seeks to accelerate the translation of experimental discoveries to novel therapeutic approaches, and to ultimately improve the quality of life for patients with brain disorders.

 Program Director, Institute of Neuro-Innovation and Translational Neurosciences (2008 - 2013)

 Director, Behavioral and Functional Neuroscience Laboratory (2007 - Present)

 MS, Medical School, University of Lund, Sweden, BioMedical (1998)

 Ph.D., Faculty of Medicine, Univesity of Lund, Sweden (Wallenberg Neuroscience Research Center), Medical Science (1999)